k3ssen/SymfonyVuetified/README.md

 ## SymfonyVuetified

-Example Symfony 5 project where Vuetified is used as frontend and twig can be used for serverside rendering where its rendered content can be easiliy passed down to Vue
+A Symfony 5 demonstration project where Vuetify is used as frontend and twig can be used for serverside rendering where its rendered content can be easiliy passed down to Vue